 Why are expectations less than fully rational?
-One possibility is that agents form expectations using rules of thumb to reduce the costs of gathering and processing information (Ball, 1991; Roberts, 1997).
-This may not, however, be a good explanation for the professional forecasters in the SPF, who have strong incentives to optimize fully.
+We have mentioned the idea that agents do not gather the most recent data on all relevant variables, because it costly to do so.
+However, this story may not fit the individuals in the SPF, who as professional forecasters have strong incentives to use all information.
 Lamont (1995) suggests that forecasters violate rationality because they have objectives other than minimizing forecast errors, such as building their reputations.
-But similar violations of rationality occur in surveys of consumers, who do not have such objectives (Ball and
+But similar violations of rationality occur in surveys of consumers, who do not have such objectives (Ball and Croushore, 1995).

-Croushore, 1995).
 Explaining the behavior of expectations is a crucial open area for research.